ethanpailes/debug-here/README.md

  > cargo run
 ```

-You should see a terminal pop up with a rust-gdb shell ready to go.
+You should see a terminal pop up with a debugger shell ready to go.
 There
 is another bug in the factorial routine.
-Try debugging it with
-rust-gdb.
+Try finding it.